o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

     zope.interface==4.1.1

-During the execution of some of our scripts, deprecation warnings can appear.
+During the execution a proportion of our scripts throw deprecation warnings.
 These are only thrown for information purposes, they will not influence the execution of the code.

 Some of the  Python scripts are using the `Natural language toolkit (NLTK)` to preprocess messages, detect the sentiment or the topic of those, based on corpora, tokenizers, lexica etc. .
 In order to use this it is mandatory to copy the folder `nltk_data` (can be found in `sentitomo/`), to the home directory of the user who is running the application.
+Afterwards it can be removed from the `sentitomo/` directory.

 On MacOS: